cronvel/rest-query/documentation.md

 * a POST request creating a new document (not POST request executing a method)
 * a PUT request creating a new document or overwriting a whole document

+The `context.incomingDocument` contains the document about to be created: it can be altered by the hook.

+If `context.existing` is set, this is the document that will be overwritten.

 ### *beforeModify*